-- Do not administer to patients with hypersensitivity to rifamycins or history of severe haematological disorders (thrombocytopenia, purpura) during a previous treatment with a rifamycin. - Avoid or administer with caution to patients with hepatic disorders. - May cause: - hepatotoxicity; - influenza-like symptoms, thrombocytopenia, hypersensitivity reactions. - For the management of adverse effects, see Appendix 17. - Rifampicin reduces the effect of many drugs (antimicrobials, some antiretrovirals, some hormones, antidiabetics, corticosteroids, phenytoin, direct-acting antivirals for chronic hepatitis C, warfarin, etc.): - in patients taking antiretrovirals, see Appendix 19; - n in women using contraception, use injectable medroxyprogesterone or an intrauterine device; - in the event of concomitant fluconazole administration, administer each drug 12 hours apart (rifampicin in the morning, fluconazole in the evening); - for the other drugs, adjust dosage if necessary. - Pregnancy and breastfeeding: no contra-indication.
+- Do not administer to patients with hypersensitivity reaction or severe haematologic disorders (thrombocytopenia, purpura) during a previous treatment with a rifamycin. - Avoid or administer with caution to patients with hepatic disorders. - May cause: - · hepatotoxicity; - influenza-like symptoms, thrombocytopenia, hypersensitivity reactions. - For the management of adverse effects, see Appendix 17. - Rifampicin reduces the effect of many drugs (antimicrobials, some antiretrovirals, some hormones, antidiabetics, corticosteroids, phenytoin, direct-acting antivirals for chronic hepatitis C, warfarin, etc.): - in patients taking antiretrovirals, see Appendix 19; - in women using contraception, use injectable medroxyprogesterone or an intrauterine device; - in the event of concomitant fluconazole administration, administer each drug 12 hours apart (rifampicin in the morning, fluconazole in the evening); - for the other drugs, adjust dosage if necessary. - Pregnancy and breastfeeding: no contra-indication.
 If used in late pregnancy, administer phytomenadione (vitamin K1) to the mother and the neonate.